We plan to keep you moving!

 - Identification of Transportation System Deficiencies

 - Conduct Alternatives Analyses, Corridor Studies or Subarea Studies

 - Perform Mobile Source Area Toxics (MSAT) Analyses

 - Interface with US EPA Emissions Software (Moves) to Estimate On-road Mobile Source Emissions for Urban Airshed Modeling and AQ Conformity Analyses

-The current SAMM3.0 TDM has been calibrated and validated to travel data (including traffic count and transit ridership) for the year 2010.
-However, much of the travel parameter data is based upon regional travel surveys, last conducted during 2005-2006.
-Moreover, the current Base Year Models are for 2010, with a Short Range Forecast for 2020 and a Long Range MTP Forecast for 2040.
+The current SAMM4.0 TDM has been calibrated and validated to travel data (including traffic count and transit ridership) for the year 2015, with a Short-Range Forecast for 2025, a Mid-Range Forecast for 2035 and a Long-Range (MTP) Forecast for 2045.
 Complete (or partial) sets of TDM downloads are available for each of these three analysis years including TAZ-level demographics, highway & transit networks, time & distance skims, trip matrices and a variety of model output summaries.